wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 #Forms {#chapter-forms}

-So far we have only presented data through the views and templates that we have created.
-In this chapter, we will run through how to capture data through web forms.
+So far we have only presented data, in this chapter we will run through how to capture data through web forms.
 Django comes with some neat form handling functionality, making it a pretty straightforward process to gather information from users and send it back to your web application.